 Chuck Connors, a baseball player turned actor, sells insurance during his off seasons.
 The other day be had a fight scene with Burt Lancaster in The Marines Have a Word for It (later named South Sea Woman) and Chuck, not having learned to pull punches, knocked Burt down.
 When Lancaster got up and dusted himself off, he bought an accident insurance policy from Chuck.

-Chuck Connors showed his batting prowess to his Los Angeles bosses, but the performance almost ended in tragedy.
+In March 1952, Chuck Connors showed his batting prowess to his Los Angeles bosses, but the performance almost ended in tragedy.
 Connors clouted two balls over the right field fence, but the second one struck a cart in which his 15-month-old son, Mike, was sitting.
 Mike was brought to the field by his mother, Betty, to watch his dad in action.
 The ball missed the child by only inches.

 Chuck Connors, Los Angeles first baseman, who once was with the Dodgers and Cubs, instructed Glenn Davis and Doc Blanchard in the arts of tank driving and gunnery at West Point.
 Davis and Blanchard were the Army’s famous Mr. Inside and Mr. Outside.

 Joey Bishop and Chuck Connors put on an impromptu boxing exhibition during a lull at the Ramos-Rojas fight.
 It ended when a burly character leaped into the ring and bear-hugged Connors off the floor.
 Nobody knew the third character.

 On January 15, 1967, Green Bay Packers Coach, Vince Lombardi, invited Chuck and his son to attend Superbowl I as his guests.
 They rode the team bus to the game and stood along the sidelines as the Packers won the Superbowl.
 Vince later gave Chuck one of the special money clips that the Packers made up to celebrate their victory.